 The book is split into four weeks.
 At the beginning of each week, there is a double page spread which outlines breakfast, morning snack, exercise, afternoon snacks, dinner and evening snacks for the entire week.
 It’s all done for you; you don’t have to think at all!

-No more shopping lists, at the beginning of each week there’s a page that lists everything you need to make all the meals, just snap a photo of the page and take it with you grocery shopping.
+No more shopping lists, at the beginning of each week there’s a page that lists everything you need to make all the meals, just snap a photo of the page and take it with your grocery shopping.

-It’s one thing having a reminder to do a 20 minute butt and thigh work out, but how on earth do you do a workout if you don’t know how to do it and without injuring yourself?
+It’s one thing having a reminder to do a 20-minute butt and thigh work out, but how on earth do you do a workout if you don’t know how to do it and without injuring yourself?
 The book has a comprehensive workout guide at the back which shows you how to safely and correctly carry out all the suggested workouts you’ll find in the weekly plans.

 No fuss recipes

 As a busy mum, I’m all for easy recipes that don’t have a million steps to them.
-I made this Mexican Lasagne from the Week 1 recipes; it was amazingly delicious and so easy to make.
+I made this Mexican Lasagne from the Week 1 recipe; it was amazingly delicious and so easy to make.

 There’s no way a busy mum wants to be making multiple meals for the family just because they’re trying to lose weight, that’s why the recipes in The Busy Mum’s Guide to Weight Loss are fabulous because they’re suitable for the whole family.
-When I made the Mexican Lasagne, my almost two year old asked for seconds!
+When I made the Mexican Lasagne, my almost two-year-old asked for seconds!